 1958: Richie Valens’ second single from his self-titled debut album, “Donna” back with “La Bamba,” entered the Billboard pop singles chart.
 The A-side became Valens’ first top 10 hit, reaching #2 on both the Billboard and Cash Box charts.

-1961: Chicago blues legend Howlin’ Wolf made his first appearance in the UK for his first European tour, promoting his latest single, “Little Baby.”
+1961: Chicago blues legend Howlin’ Wolf made his first appearance in the UK for his premier European tour promoting his latest single, “Little Baby.”

-1964: The Who, previously known as “The High Numbers,” performed their first gig under their new name at London’s Marquee Club, kicking off a 16-week residency at the venue.
+1964: The Who, previously known as “The High Numbers,” performed their first gig under their new name at London’s Marquee Club, kicking off a sixteen-week residency at the venue.

 1966: With touring behind them, the Beatles began work on their eighth album, Sgt.
 Pepper’s Lonely Hearts Club Band, keen to utilize the recording studio to its fullest potential.
 The first song recorded was John Lennon’s “Strawberry Fields Forever,” which later incorporated vocal and instrumental overdubs and speed-altering tape effects.